Texas Fire Claim Attorney

 What Fire Damage Will My Insurance Cover?

-Homeowners insurance usually helps pay for repairs to your home and will typically replace unattached structures on your property as well as at least some of your belongings.
-The dwelling coverage under your homeowner’s insurance policy covers your home, as well as attached structures, such as your garage.
-If your home is uninhabitable following the fire, your insurance may pay for costs associated with living away from your home while it is being rebuilt (hotel and restaurant expenses).
+Homeowners insurance usually helps pay for repairs to your home and typically covers unattached structures on your property as well as some of your belongings.
+The dwelling coverage under your homeowner’s insurance policy covers your home and attached structures, such as your garage.
+If your home is uninhabitable following the fire, your insurance may cover expenses associated with living away from home while it is being rebuilt, including hotel and restaurant expenses.

-“Other structures” coverage helps pay for the damage or destruction of structures that are not attached to your home, including sheds, greenhouses, detached garages, and fences.
-Your personal belongings are usually covered up to a certain amount.
-This coverage would pay for damaged or destroyed personal items like furniture, appliances, clothing, musical instruments, electronics, jewelry, etc. It is important to look at the amount of your coverage from time to time to ensure you have sufficient coverage in the event of a fire or other type of home disaster.
-Some homeowner policies also help cover landscaping, reimbursing you for some or all of the value of trees and shrubs.
+“Other structures” coverage helps pay for damage or destruction of structures not attached to your home, such as sheds, greenhouses, detached garages, and fences.
+Your personal belongings are generally covered up to a certain amount.
+This coverage would pay for damaged or destroyed personal items, including furniture, appliances, clothing, musical instruments, electronics, jewelry, etc. It is important to periodically review your coverage amount to ensure you have sufficient protection in the event of a fire or other home disaster.
+Some homeowner policies also cover landscaping, reimbursing you for some or all of the value of trees and shrubs.